pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 ## Ok, what about Proof-of-Stake?

-Some folks in the crypto-coin world -- most notably, Ethereum -- have been working on a new solution for decentralized consensus called Proof-of-Stake.
+Some folks in the cryptocoin world -- most notably, Ethereum -- have been working on a new solution for decentralized consensus called Proof-of-Stake.
 It is an attempt to solve the cost problem of Proof-of-Work, and it involves no excessive energy use.

 I like the spirit of Proof-of-Stake, because it tries to solve the problem, but I'm going to point out two things: